 Visit Hang Li Po well

 The Stadthuys is the ideal starting point to learn more about the historic city of Malacca.
-Inside, you will find the glorious past of Malacca, including Malay and Chinese influences.
+Inside, you will see Malacca’s past including Malay and Chinese influences.

 You can also see the Dutch governor’s chamber.
 Inside the Stadthuys is the statue of Admiral Cheng Ho on the courtyard on the right.
-He was a famous seafarers from China who led Chinese expeditions to the far reaches of the world.
+He was a famous seafarer from China who led Chinese expeditions to the far reaches of the world.

-Find Shopping Galore at Jonker Street
+Go Shopping At Jonker Street

 Jonker Street is the chest with the hidden jewels.
-It’s the liveliest and busiest night street with bars and street stalls – delicious local delicacies can be easily found here.
+It’s the liveliest and busiest night street with bars and street stalls.
+Delicious local delicacies can be easily found here.

 So you have an array of goodies to choose from and bring home while you feast nonstop.